sarah-quinones/faer-rs/README.md

 `faer` is a collection of crates that implement linear algebra routines with a pure Rust backend and a focus on portability, correctness, and performance.

+See the Wiki and the `docs.rs` documentation for code examples and usage instructions.

 ## faer-core

 The core module implements matrix structures, as well as BLAS-like matrix operations such as matrix multiplication and solving triangular linear systems.